ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 The Science Data Kit project has successfully achieved its goal of becoming a comprehensive tool for scientific data analysis and visualization.
 Through the systematic implementation of twelve major roadmaps across six development phases, the SDK has evolved into a robust platform with extensive capabilities.

-With all six phases now completed and archived, the project has undergone a complete development cycle from initial platform development to user adoption and outreach.
+With all six initial phases now completed and archived, the project has undergone a complete development cycle from initial platform development to user adoption and outreach.
 Phase 6 represented a significant shift in focus, with an emphasis on creating workshop materials, enhancing user experience, expanding data source connectors, implementing machine learning capabilities, improving documentation, and optimizing deployment options.
 Many tasks from previous phases have been collected in the [roadmap_later.md](roadmap_later.md) file for future implementation.

-The project continues to be maintained and enhanced based on user feedback and emerging requirements.
+The project is now entering a new phase with two active roadmaps:

+1. The **Repository Reorganization** roadmap, which will improve the organization of roadmap files and documentation, preparing the repository for the Knowledge Graph Documentation System.

+2. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.

+These roadmaps will guide the transformation of the Science Data Kit into an AI-navigable scientific software platform with a well-organized repository structure.

 The workshop at MIT Koch Institute has provided valuable feedback from real users, allowing the platform to be refined based on their needs.
 With the completion of all planned development phases, the Science Data Kit is now well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.